July in world evangelism outreach: It happened today!

 - July 30, 1750 -- Christian Friedrich Schwartz, one of the foremost Lutheran missionaries in

 India, arrived in Tranquebar.
-Schwartz had come under the auspices of the Danish-Halle mission
+Schwartz had gone under the auspices of the Danish-Halle mission

 largely because of A. H. Francke's influence.
 Remarkably, just four months after Schwartz'